 - Eat healthy foods and limit foods that are sweet or stick to your teeth.
 If you eat sweets occasionally, try to eat them at mealtime.

 - Do not smoke or drink alcohol during pregnancy.

 Nausea and vomiting during pregnancy can leave stomach acids in your mouth.
 Do not brush your teeth for 30 minutes after vomiting.
 The stomach acid combined with brushing may erode your tooth enamel.
-Rinse your mouth with water, or use a fluoride mouth rinse to freshen your mouth and protect your teeth.
+Rinse your mouth with water, or mix a teaspoon of baking soda with water.
+You can also use a fluoride mouth rinse to freshen your mouth and protect your teeth.